 PorTfolio

-Aside from the smaller functional work in my shop, I also make multimedia pieces for gallery shows, furniture, and abstract sculptures.
+Aside from the mostly smaller functional work in my shop, I also make multimedia pieces for gallery shows, furniture, and abstract sculptures.
 Here are some of my favorites that I’m really proud of :)

 Shattered Light